chandanacharithap/rtcproxy/README.md

-# 📘 Azure RTC Capture Setup Guide
+# 📘 Azure RTC Capture & WireGuard Setup Guide

-This guide explains how to deploy two Azure VMs (East US + West Europe), configure them for packet capture, and analyze Zoom/WebRTC relay IPs using `check_dpi.py`.
+This guide explains how to deploy two Azure VMs (East US + West Europe), configure them for packet capture, analyze Zoom/WebRTC relay IPs using `check_dpi.py`, and connect your phone to a VM via WireGuard.

 ---